Are R&D Tax Credits Available in Indiana?

 • Tax years starting 2006, for taxpayers involved in the production of civil and military jet propulsion, the credit amount is a percentage determined by the Indiana Economic Development Corporation, which should not exceed 10%, multiplied by the taxpayer's Indiana QREs minus 50% of the taxpayer's average of the previous three years' QREs.

-• Indiana allows a 10-year carry forward period for any unused R&D tax credits.
+• The Indiana research credit is nonrefundable.
+Indiana allows a 10-year carry forward period for any unused R&D tax credits.

 Indiana R&D Tax Credit Case Study